petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    As you go through your lit review, you'll be writing the introduction.
    Again, instead of phases, make it into one continuous evolutionary process until it's ready to release.
+4. Create project update slideshows with the same pipeline used to create everything else.
+Automate this so you're not manually copy/pasting things into slides each week for project updates.
+5. Prefer many small changes over fewer large changes.

 ## Anti-patterns to avoid